BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **OWASP**: Open Web Application Security Project - A nonprofit foundation dedicated to improving software security.

 ## P
+- **PublicFunctionality**: A term commonly used for a controller action or feature in a web application that is intended to be accessible to all users without requiring authentication or specific authorization.
 - **PCI**: Payment Card Industry - Organizations responsible for securing credit card transactions, or Peripheral Component Interconnect data buses.
 - **PDF**: Portable Document Format - A file format that can contain malicious code and requires security scanning.
 - **PEM**: Privacy Enhanced Mail - A base64 encoded format for storing and sending cryptographic keys and certificates.